DataDog/documentation/content/en/code_analysis/static_analysis/setup.md

 - `Pull Request: Read & Write`, which allows Datadog to add feedback for violations directly in your pull requests using [pull request comments][11]

 ### Other source code management providers
-If you are using another source code management provider, configure Static Analysis to run in your CI pipelines via the datadog-ci CLI tool and [upload the results][12] to Datadog.
+If you are using another source code management provider, configure Static Analysis to run in your CI pipelines using the `datadog-ci` CLI tool and [upload the results](#upload-third-party-static-analysis-results-to-datadog) to Datadog.
-You **must** run an analysis of your repository on the default branch before results can begin appearing in the Code Analysis page.
+You **must** run an analysis of your repository on the default branch before results can begin appearing on the **Code Analysis** page.

 ## Customize your configuration
 By default, Datadog Static Analysis scans your repositories with [Datadog's rulesets][6] for your programming language(s).
 To customize which rulesets you want to apply and where, add a `static-analysis.datadog.yml` file to your repository's **root directory**.